-However, there is no mechanism for resolving a tie vote when initially organizing the chamber, electing the Speaker of the House and determining committee chairs and members.
+At the start of a General Assembly session, there is no mechanism for resolving a tie vote when initially organizing the chamber.
+For the House of Delegates to do business, it must first elect the Speaker of the House who determines committee chairs and members.
 If there are 50 Democrats and 50 Republicans, the state constitution has provided for no tie-breaker equivalent to the Lieutenant Governor in the State Senate.

-A 50-50 tie has been created once.
+A 50-50 tie at the start of a session has been created once.
 The Democrats had 51 members after the 1997 election.
 Governor Jim Gilmore convinced Del.
-David G. Brickley (D-Prince William) to resign his seat and serve in the executive branch, as the head of the Department of Conservation and Recreation.
-(A similar offer convinced State Senator Charles L. Waddell to resign his seat and shift control of State Senate to the Republican Party.)
+David G. Brickley (D-Prince William) to resign his seat and serve in the executive branch as the head of the Department of Conservation and Recreation.
+A similar offer convinced State Senator Charles L. Waddell to resign his seat, and that resignation shifted control of the State Senate to the Republican Party in 1998.

-The chair of the Democratic Party complained about Gov. Gilmore's offers:1
+The chair of the Democratic Party complained about Gov. Gilmore's offers after the 1997 elections:2

-There were three special elections on January 13, 1998.
-Republicans won all three, but the General Assembly session started three days before those elections were certified by the State Board of Elections.
-The Virginia Supreme Court rejected a Republican effort to accelerate the process and get the new delegates certified immediately by the State Board of Elections.
+There were three special elections on January 13, 1998, two to replace vacant seats which were clearly in Republican districts and one to replace Delegate Brickley.
+Republicans won all three, but the General Assembly session had started three days before those elections were certified by the State Board of Elections.
+The Virginia Supreme Court rejected a Republican effort to accelerate the post-election process and get the three new Republican delegates certified immediately by the State Board of Elections.

 Source: Library of Virginia, "Objection, Mr. Chairman!" - The Opening Session Of The 1998 House Of Delegates

-A power-sharing agreement was reached after a long day of back-room negotiations.
-It was adopted by a 90-2 vote, and incorporated in the 1998-1999 Rules of the House of Delegates.4
+A power-sharing agreement was reached after tense negotiations.
+It was adopted by a 90-2 vote and incorporated in the 1998-1999 Rules of the House of Delegates.5

-Moss got to remain as Speaker.
+Thomas Moss got to remain as Speaker.
 As Speaker, he assigned all members to all 20 committees, but this time he had to consider the recommendations submitted by the Republicans.
-His assignments reflected the reality that the Republicans had half of the power in the House of Delegates, and bills on issues such as charter schools and abortion could no longer be bottled up in committees controlled by the Democrats.
+His assignments reflected the reality that the Republicans had half of the power in the House of Delegates, and bills on issues such as charter schools and abortion could no longer be blocked with unrecorded votes in committees controlled by the Democrats.

-Most committees were expanded from 22 to 24 members, and the Appropriations Committee grew from 22 to 30 members.
-An equal number of Republicans were appointed to 19 of the 20 committees, for the first time in the history of the House of Delegates.
+Most committees were expanded from 22 to 24 members; the Appropriations Committee grew from 22 to 30 members.
+An equal number of Republicans were appointed to 19 of the 20 committees for the first time in the history of the House of Delegates.
 Committees were given co-chairs, and the chair rotated between members of each party.
 Some committee chairs switched places at the end of each legislative day, while others agreed to switch at the end of the year.

-Democrats lost the ability to ignore the opposition even when it offered constructive proposals.
-Republicans who had previously been free to primarily criticize had to take the responsibility of governing.
-Everyone had to learn how to do business in a changed environment, and develop bipartisan coalitions that addressed shared regional concerns rather than focus on partisan opposition.
+Democrats lost the ability to ignore the opposition even when the Republicans offered constructive proposals.
+Republicans who had previously been free to simply criticize the Democratic proposals had to take the responsibility of governing.
+Everyone had to learn how to do business in a changed environment, though partisan rivalry remained intense.
+In some situations, bipartisan coalitions emerged that addressed shared regional concerns.

 Republicans were delighted to see the Speaker humbled; they did not view him as a negotiator they could trust.
-There were hard feelings from past actions.
-The party chair told a Washington Post reporter that:5
+There were hard feelings from past partisan actions.
+The party chair told a Washington Post reporter that:7

 The conference committee which develops the final state budget was also transformed by the parity of the two parties in 1998.
 The State Senate ended up with a 21-19 Republican majority, and the House of Delegates was evenly split with 50 members caucusing with each party.
 The conference committee was expanded from eight to 12 members.
 For the first time ever, half were Republicans.

-House Speaker Thomas Moss retailiated against Del.
+House Speaker Thomas Moss retaliated against Del.
 Lacey Putney by not appointing him to the conference committee.
 In the House of Delegates, the Speaker personally determines which legislator will serve on each committee.
-In a demonstration of his remaining authority and pique at the power-sharing agreement, Speaker Moss chose two junior Republicans rather than the Republican members with seniority for the all-important conference committee.8
+In a demonstration of his remaining authority and pique at the power-sharing agreement, Speaker Moss chose two junior Republicans rather than the Republican members with seniority for the all-important conference committee.9

 The power-sharing agreement written in 1998 said it would last for four years, unless one party gained a majority of 55 seats or more.
 It was supposed to continue after the 2001 elections, unless one party won a majority of 53 or more seats.